Committee cancels 2020 Holiday Parade

-The Holiday Parade Committee has announced the cancelation of the annual holiday parade which would have been on Friday, Dec.
-4, in downtown Warrensburg.
+WARRENSBURG — The Holiday Parade Committee has announced the cancelation of the annual holiday parade which would have been on Friday, Dec.
+4, in Downtown Warrensburg.

+The committee has instead created a short holiday video that will feature seasons greetings, holiday music and other festive activities that will go live on the Love What’s Local Facebook page on Friday, Dec.
+4, at 6 p.m.

 Dewayne Jackson, primary coordinator, works with local organizations such as Warrensburg Chamber of Commerce, Warrensburg Main Street and the Warrensburg Convention and Visitors Bureau to host this free community event.